tanyyt/pico-ecs/README.md

 ```
 And now we have been prepared for Zecs!
 Let's move next to api usage.
 ## World
-World contains all entities of Zecs, and there is only one world in Zecs.
+World contains all entities of Zecs, and there is only one World in Zecs.
 So before we start or after game scene changed or somethine like that, always remember to clear World.
 ```lua
 -- clear World, clear all entities and systems